xgmitt00-220814/Type1toUnicode/README.md

 # Known limitations and issues

+* Type1toUnicode doesn't just inject new toUnicode tables into existing files.
+It actually completely rebuilds them, so all PDF objects get new IDs, page tree will have different hieararchy etc. While it preserves metadata, other PDF settings in the root are lost.
+It's possible other data (attachments, multimedia objects) may get lost. **Double check the output files!**
 * Type1toUnicode can repair only Type1 fonts that have complete Differences table, i.e. every character (glyph) must be replaced.
+That's not typical.
-* toUnicode table must be completely missing, Type1toUnicode is designed to ignore fonts with exisitng one.
+* toUnicode table must be completely missing, Type1toUnicode can't be used to repair fonts with exisitng one.
-* If JSON mapping table is incomplete, Type1toUnicode replaces undefined characters with spaces.
+* If JSON mapping table is incomplete, Type1toUnicode replaces undefined characters with spaces (U+0020).
 If you then copy text from the "repaired" file, it looks deceptively "clean", i.e. without any garbled characters.
-We haven't decided if or how to address this yet.
 * We've seen documents with multiple fonts whose names were empty strings (even though PDF standard prohibits it).
 Type1toUnicode's logs and final statistic will count them incorrectly.
+* Real-world documents contain many other PDF standard violations which can cause erratic behaviour.
+Your mileage may vary.

 # Possible further work
 Just some ideas in case someone wants to build upon this...
-* Type1toUnicode can repair only fonts that have complete Differences table, i.e. every character is replaced.
+* Manual glyph identification via Infix PDF Editor is still too laborious.
+Feed the glyphs into OCR and construct JSON mapping automatically?
+User could only confirm and/or manually correct whatever glyphs OCR doesn't get right.
+* Using image similarity algorithm and/or OCR to automatically cross-compare GIDs between multiple documents?

 # Credits
 The scripts were developed as part of master's thesis "Skripty pro hromadnou úpravu fontů v PDF dokumentech" at [Brno University of Technology](https://www.vut.cz/en/), Faculty of Electrical Engineering and Communications, [Dept. of Telecommunications](https://www.utko.fekt.vut.cz/en).
 This czech and english manual was created by thesis advisor.